ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/CHAPTER_4.md

 - 8.
   - PSD of A is fine for global minimum
   - Positive Definite is only needed for unique global minimum
+- 9.
+- 10. sylvesters criterion to look at H
+  - this is an important problem for going from f(x, y) with interacting xy terms to the Hessian
+- 11. ok not bad, need to remember sylvesters criterion
+- 12.